 - regular emails

 Kellie says: The diet plan is very restrictive and goes against the fundamental principles of eating a healthy, balanced diet.
-It doesn't need to be this complicated or restrictive (to the extent that these diets are), which just makes it less likely people won't follow it long term and therefore sets them up for failure.
+It doesn't need to be this complicated or restrictive (to the extent that these diets are), which just makes it less likely people will follow it long term and therefore sets them up for failure.
 Advice such as always eating a mouthful of protein first or that "an apple a day blasts the fat away" – none of this is based on scientific evidence.